Will Marquette cover the spread vs. Northern Illinois? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Last year, the Golden Eagles averaged 79.3 points per game, just 4.3 more points than the 75 the Huskies gave up.
+- Last year, the Golden Eagles put up 79.3 points per game, just 4.3 more points than the 75 the Huskies allowed.

-- Marquette went 11-7 against the spread and 17-3 overall last season when scoring more than 75 points.
+- Marquette had an 11-7 record against the spread and a 17-3 record overall last season when scoring more than 75 points.

-- The Huskies scored an average of 72 points per game last year, just 1.7 more points than the 70.3 the Golden Eagles gave up.

-- Northern Illinois went 13-2 against the spread and 12-6 overall when it scored more than 70.3 points last season.

 Bet on this or any college basketball matchup at BetMGM